Sixth Session of the IPRED and UNESCO-IPRED International Memorial Symposium on “Preparing Ourselves for Future Earthquakes”

 Venue: Centro Peruano-Japonés de Investigaciones Sísmicas y Mitigación de Desastres (CISMID), Lima, Perú

 Pre-disaster mitigation and preparation are crucial components of comprehensive disaster risk reduction and are vital in reducing the increasing losses resulting from disasters.
-In order to discuss how we can reduce the number of casualties and losses caused by earthquakes and tsunamis, the Centro Peruano Japonés de Investigaciones Sísmicas y Mitigación de Desastres (CISMID) Facultad de Ingeniería Civil - FIC Universidad Nacional de Ingeniería, and United Nations Educational, Scientific and Cultural Organization (UNESCO) are co-organizing the UNESCO-IPRED “Preparing Ourselves for Future Earthquakes” to be held June 4th to 7th 2013, in the CISMID, Lima.
+In order to discuss how we can reduce the number of casualties and losses caused by earthquakes and tsunamis, the Centro Peruano Japonés de Investigaciones Sísmicas y Mitigación de Desastres (CISMID) Facultad de Ingeniería Civil - FIC Universidad Nacional de Ingeniería, and United Nations Educational, Scientific and Cultural Organization (UNESCO) co-organized the UNESCO-IPRED international conference on “Preparing Ourselves for Future Earthquakes".

-This workshop especially intends to examine the outcomes of recent major earthquakes; Japan 2011, Chile and Haiti 2010.
+This workshop aimed to examine the outcomes of recent major earthquakes: Japan 2011, Chile and Haiti 2010.
 Topics of particular interest include the safety issues of communities, public structure and housing safety (building codes).
 The system of post-earthquake investigation and other activities under the IPRED scheme will also be discussed.

-On this occasion, The Sixth Session of the International Platform for Reducing Earthquake Disasters (IPRED) will also be held at the venue.
-A field visit to the earthquake-prone area of the Pisco is planned and will be hosted and sponsored by CISMID.
+The Sixth Session of the International Platform for Reducing Earthquake Disasters (IPRED) was also held at this time.
+A field visit to the earthquake-prone area of Pisco was sponsored by CISMID.